Savvidhsg/House-Prices-Competition/README.md

 The analysis documented in this notebook resulted in a leaderboard score of 0.126 (rank 869/4527 ).
 Any score between 0.1 to 0.15 is considered to be a "good" score.

-It is a very simple sklearn-xgb-lgb pipeline with not much EDA ( statistical analysis, removing outliers etc.) and not much tuning.
+It is a very simple sklearn-xgb-lgbm pipeline with not much EDA ( statistical analysis, removing outliers etc.) and not much tuning.